 Obviously, you’ll want to have the early termination clause waived before you agree to sign up.
 Be sure to get it in writing and keep a copy of the waiver – just in case.
 You should also be aware that removing the early termination clause does not give you a true month-to-month contract.
 While you’ll be able to close your account without penalty, you’re still technically on the hook for the full three-year term.
 We’ve seen numerous complaints from merchants alleging that their processor continued to automatically charge them monthly fees for months after they thought their account had been closed.

-If you do end up in a situation where you have to close your account early, follow the instructions in your contract to the letter.
-Most providers require at least 30 days’ notice (sometimes as many as 90 days) and written notice.
+If you do end up in a situation where you need to close your account early, follow the instructions in your contract to the letter.
+Most providers require at least 30 days’ notice (sometimes as many as 90 days) and submission of a written form.
 You’ll also want to return your equipment promptly.
-I recommend using certified mail to ship your terminals back so you can get a receipt confirming that the equipment was received.
+I recommend using certified mail to ship your terminals back, so you can get a receipt confirming that the equipment was received.

 On a more positive note, TSYS does not rely on independent sales agents to market their services, using a fully-trained staff of in-house sales representatives instead.
-While this doesn’t provide an iron-clad guarantee that you’ll get top-notch service and a full disclosure of contract terms, it does improve the odds considerably.
+While this doesn’t provide an iron-clad guarantee that you’ll get top-notch service and full disclosure of contract terms, it does improve the odds considerably.
 It’s far easier for TSYS (or any other processor) to monitor the performance of in-house employees and ensure that they’re following the company’s sales policies.
 Note that if you sign up with one of the company’s many sub-ISOs, you might have to deal with an independent agent.
 In most cases, we recommend working directly with TSYS Merchant Solutions to avoid this possibility.

-TSYS Merchant Solutions has a robust social media presence, with accounts on Facebook, Twitter, Google+, and LinkedIn.
+TSYS Merchant Solutions has a robust social media presence, with accounts on Facebook, Twitter, and LinkedIn.
 They also have a YouTube channel.
-All of these accounts are updated fairly frequently, and the YouTube channel, in particular, features a number of testimonials and merchant education videos.
+All these accounts are frequently updated, and the YouTube channel features many customer testimonials and merchant education videos.

 If you peruse through our readers’ comments below, you’ll see that poor customer service is a common complaint.
 While this is an issue with most merchant account providers, it’s particularly acute with a company as large as TSYS.
 While they clearly have the financial resources to improve the quality of their customer service, they simply haven’t done it.

-This is a pretty impressive performance, especially for such a large processor.
-Less impressive is the disclosure that the company was recently fined $4.5 million by the Consumer Financial Protection Bureau (CFPB) and ordered to pay nearly $28,000,000 in restitution for deceptive practices relating to Consumer Credit Monitoring and Debt Cancellation products they were selling.
-While this government action doesn’t appear to be related to merchant accounts or credit card processing, it’s certainly very damaging to TSYS’ reputation.
-Ironically, the company was recently selected by the Ethisphere Institute as one of the World’s Most Ethical Companies for 2016.
-Needless to say, they aren’t featured on the list for 2017.
+Overall, this is an impressive performance.
+Less impressive is the disclosure that in 2016 the company was fined $4.5 million by the Consumer Financial Protection Bureau (CFPB) and ordered to pay nearly $28,000,000 in restitution for deceptive practices relating to Consumer Credit Monitoring and Debt Cancellation products they were selling.
+While this government action doesn’t appear to be related to merchant accounts or credit card processing, it’s certainly damaging to the TSYS brand’s reputation.
+Ironically, the company was recently selected by the Ethisphere Institute as one of the World’s Most Ethical Companies for 2018.

-- Billing issues.
-This may be the most common issue I saw.
-A number of merchants have complained about being billed monthly fees after requesting to have their accounts closed.
+- Difficulty Closing Accounts: This issue may be the most common one I saw.
+Many merchants have complained about being billed monthly fees after requesting to have their accounts closed.
 While I find this entirely unacceptable, I am at least glad to report that they seem to offer refunds in many cases.
-Still, keep your eye on your bank account when you end your TSYS contract.
+Still, keep an eye on your bank account when you end your TSYS contract.

 Overall, TSYS makes the grade as a viable payment processor.
 They offer a full range of products and services for just about any kind of business, and their pricing models are flexible enough to be a good fit for large and small merchants alike.
 Their very low complaint volume relative to their size is a strong indicator that the majority of their merchants are happy with their service, even if they don’t take the time to offer any positive comments about it online.

-While TSYS has a fairly transparent website, it would be a lot better if it included some discussion about the availability of interchange-plus pricing.
-I’d also like to see some disclosures about fees under the customized pricing option, as there currently aren’t any.
-TSYS could also improve the overall value of their service by following the growing trend within the industry and eliminating both the early termination fee and the three-year contract term.
+TSYS could also improve the overall value of their service by following the growing trend within the industry and eliminating both the early termination fee and the three-year contract term altogether.
 With so many of their competitors already offering true month-to-month contracts, they need to make this change as soon as possible.
 Overall, TSYS Merchant Services rates 4 out of 5 stars.
 They’re a solid choice, but be sure to negotiate aggressively and review your contract before you sign up.